 Much has changed since the publication of this report.
 Amid the COVID-19 crisis, those who could conceivably work from home have been encouraged to do so, resulting in an unprecedented instance of mass homeworking.
 In addition to the existing guidance in place, new guidance has been released from a number of sources to advise employers and employees on the practicalities of short-term homeworking.

 In July 2020 the Department held a Public Consultation on Remote Work Guidance for employers and employees.
-The full findings of the consultation are available here.
+The full findings of the consultation are available here: Consultation on Guidance for Remote Working: Summary and Analysis.
 In response to the results of the consultation, this guidance page will act as a live resource for employers and employees adopting remote working practices.
 As such, it will be updated as new guidance is developed to support workers and business, both in response to COVID-19 and in the longer-term.

 As remote working arrangements have numerous impact areas and vary for businesses, it can be time-consuming to get to grips with all the relevant considerations to be undertaken.
 To provide employers with a quick way to navigate the adoption of remote working arrangements, the Department has produced a Checklist for Working Remotely.
 This Checklist covers each of the areas outlined on this page in an easy-to-use format for businesses.